Sanith-Garipally/Mb-Tech-paper-GraphQL/README.md

 The GraphQL API uses three main components:

 * **Queries.**
 A query is the request the client makes.
-Query fields can point to arrays and support arguments.

 * **Resolvers.**
- The GraphQL server won't know what to do with the queries it gets unless you tell it.
-This is done using a resolver.
-In simple terms, a resolver tells GraphQL how (and where) to fetch the data corresponding to a specific field.
+A resolver tells GraphQL how (and where) to fetch the data corresponding to a specific query.

 * **Schema.**
 A GraphQL schema describes the functionality clients can utilize once they connect to the GraphQL server.
 The core building block within schemas is called a type.

 # **Architecture**
-Let's see the architecture of GraphQL to understand how GraphQL is used in an HTTP client, especially in a web/mobile app.

 GraphQL was released as a specification.
 The specification describes the behavior of the GraphQL server.
 It provides some guidelines to handle requests from the clients and responses from the server, such as supported protocols, the format of the data that the server accepts, the format of the server's response, etc.

 When a client requests a query to communicate with the server, the transport layer of GraphQL